ALG Spor

 ALG Spor, formerly known as Güneykent Spor, is a women's football club based in Gaziantep, southeastern Turkey.
 Founded in 1998.
-The club is named after its local sponsor ALG Textile.
-The club's president is Ali Gözcü.
+The club was named after its local sponsor ALG Textile.
+The club's ownership was transferred to the construction company Sercan İnşaat in the 2025–26 Super League season.
+The club's president is Servet Can.
 It is located in the İncilipınar neighborhood of Şehitkamil district.
 The team play their home matches at the Batur Stadium.

 History

 The club was founded as Güneykent Spor in Gaziantep.